2009 Norwich North by-election

-The 2009 Norwich North by-election was a by-election for the United Kingdom Parliament's House of Commons constituency of Norwich North.
-The by-election took place due to the resignation of Ian Gibson after being banned from standing as a Labour candidate for the next general election.
-The writ of election was moved on 30 June 2009 and the by-election took place on 23 July 2009, two days after the start of the summer recess.
-Unusually for a UK by-election, the counting process was not started until the following day, for a variety of reasons including the high number of postal votes.

-The winner of the by-election was Chloe Smith of the Conservative Party, who at 27 became the youngest member of the House of Commons, known as the Baby of the House.
+A by-election for the United Kingdom parliamentary constituency of Norwich North was held on 23 July 2009, following the resignation of incumbent Labour Party MP Ian Gibson after being banned from standing as the party's candidate at the next general election due to the MPs' expenses scandal.
+It was won by Chloe Smith of the Conservative Party, who at 27 years old became the youngest member of the House of Commons, known as the Baby of the House.

+Background

+In May 2009, sitting Labour MP Ian Gibson became embroiled in the MPs' expenses scandal, reportedly claiming for a flat in which his daughter lived rent-free before selling it to her for half its market value.
+As a result of this, he was blocked from standing in the 2010 general election by a Labour Party disciplinary panel, which his constituency chairman called a "kangaroo court", resulting in the resignation of the constituency chairman from the role and the party.

+Gibson was said to be "deeply disappointed" by the panel's decision.
+Saying that his position was "untenable", he announced his resignation as an MP on 5 June 2009 by applying for the Chiltern Hundreds.
+The writ to trigger the by-election was moved on 30 June.

 Boundaries

 As boundary changes did not come into effect until the 2010 general election, Norwich North was fought on those boundaries in place at the 2005 general election.

 The constituency includes parts of two local government areas, Norwich and Broadland, with the majority of the electorate in Broadland.
 Nine wards of Broadland (Mile Cross, Crome, Thorpe St Andrew, Sprowston, Old Catton, Catton Grove, Hellesdon, Drayton and Taverham) fall within its boundaries, together with four wards of the City of Norwich (Catton Grove, Crome, Mile Cross, Sewell).

 In boundary changes in place for the 2010 general election, Norwich North lost Taverham North, Taverham South, Drayton North and Drayton South to the new Broadland constituency.